sayanarijit/RESTEasyCLI/docs/files_explained.md

 As shown above, this is a flat file with key-value pairs separated with `=`.
 Any of the characters `#` or `;` can be used to put comments.

-***NOTE: Do not use single or double quotes to define values and use `#` or `;` only at the starting of a line***
+***NOTE:*** *Do not use single or double quotes to define values and use `#` or `;` only at the starting of a line*

 ## 2. Sites file

-This file holds information about different sites, endpoints exposed by each site, default authentication used, default headers used etc. This file in YAML format will look like this:
+This file holds information about different sites, endpoints exposed by each site, default authentication used, default headers used etc. This file in YAML format looks like this:

 ### Minimal parameters